-In 2021-22 the College admitted 106 new undergraduate students and 75 postgraduate students (including five PGCE students), bringing the total numbers in residence to 398 and 237 respectively, plus three registered visiting students.
+In 2022-23 the College admitted 106 (2022: 106) new undergraduate students and 81 (2022: 75) postgraduate students (including three PGCE students), bringing the total numbers in residence to 402 (2022: 398) and 230 (2022: 237) respectively, plus one registered visiting student.
 Eight new part-time College Lecturers were appointed to supplement the teaching provided by Fellows.
-Four Junior Research Fellows, and one Career Development Fellow were appointed.
-Two graduate students were appointed as new residential Junior Deans.
+Two Junior Research Fellows and two Career Development Fellows were appointed.
+No further graduate students were appointed as new residential Junior Deans.

 College representatives ran a series of events to address pupils from groups of schools to explain the admissions procedure and the benefits of studying at Oxford.
 The College supported other colleges and University departments with further events.
-The College's commitment to improving access to higher education for all, and in particular for those from backgrounds without a strong tradition of university education, was affirmed by the resources allocated to Schools Liaison and Outreach, where a total of £70,412 was spent in the year.
-Some of this work continued to be pursued remotely, but much in-person activity-including visits to and from schools, as well as an open day-resumed.
-In addition to its regular activity on this front, the College was particularly pleased to give an interactive tour to a class of primary school students from a local school, and to prepare to launch a partnership with The Access Project, which funds dedicated staff who work in schools to support disadvantaged students to get to the best universities.
+The College's commitment to improving access to higher education for all, and in particular for those from backgrounds without a strong tradition of university education, was affirmed by the resources allocated to Schools Liaison and Outreach, where a total of £216,463 (2022: £70,412) was spent in the year.
+In addition to its regular activity on this front, the College continued its partnership with The Access Project, which funds dedicated staff who work in schools to support disadvantaged students to get to the best universities.
 This partnership will strengthen the College's historic links to the north west of England.

-The College believes that the best academic work takes place in a balanced environment; it supported undergraduate sport, music and other non-academic activities during the year. £125,633 was spent in support of all sports, £4,476 in support of music (in addition to support of the Chapel Choir), and £33,090 on the student common rooms.
+The College believes that the best academic work takes place in a balanced environment; it supported undergraduate sport, music and other non-academic activities during the year. £131,929 (2022: £125,633) was spent in support of all sports, £3,569 (2022: £4,476) in support of music (in addition to support of the Chapel Choir), and £36,181 (2022: £33,090) on the student common rooms.

 The Library was open to readers throughout the year and returned to normal seating arrangements in Trinity Term.
-It purchased new resources as required in support of the students at a cost of £42,538.
+It purchased new resources as required in support of the students at a cost of £55,250 (2022: £42,538).

 Members of the College were very active in research in a wide range of fields.
-The College supported this work with research grants and allowances to a total of £104,954.
+The College supported this work with research grants and allowances to a total of £123,213 (2022: £104,954).
 This contribution makes a significant difference to the final quality of work that can be achieved in many disciplines.